Last Updated: May 22, 2025

 For information on the sources of these categories of Personal Information, please refer to the “Sources of Information Collection” section in this Policy.

-We have disclosed the following categories of Personal Information, as listed in the CCPA, to third parties for our operational business purposes within the preceding 12 months:
+We have disclosed the following categories of Personal Information, as listed in the CCPA, to third parties for our operational business purposes:

 • Identifiers (name, email address, postal address, telephone number, preferred name, suffix, honorifics).